EckertLab/protocols/DNA_library_prep_(parchman).md

 **_Ligation Protocol_**

 1. Once thawed, spin digested product in centrifuge at 1000xG for 20s.
-1. Spin Master Mix II tubes (labeled as MMII or MM2) in the microcentrifuge for 5s.
+1. Spin Master Mix II vials (labeled as MMII or MM2) in the microcentrifuge for 5s.
 1. Add 0.5μL of Master Mix II to each well
 1. Spin annealed EcoRI and MseI plates at 1000xG for 20s.
 1. Orient EcoRI and MseI plates in steps 6-7 to match ligation plate orientation